top of page

 Old Age Home

 This is a voucher or I.O.U. note issued by the Moshav Zekeinim(Old Age Home) of 'Jerusalem and Hevron' in 1909.
 The amount is 3 golden Napoleans, which is declared equal to 60 Francs.
-Signed and stamped, it is to be redeemed no later than early in 1916.
-This was their way of paying/postponing obligations, probably expecting incoming donations to cover them.
+Signed and stamped, it is dated 1909, to be redeemed no later than early in 1916.
+This was their way of paying/ postponing obligations, probably expecting incoming donations to cover them.

 Batei Machseh